-Fig. I-2 Distribution of Atlantic heaths in western Europe (modified after Hüppe 1993).
+Fig. I-2 Distribution of Atlantic heaths in W Europe (modified after Hüppe 1993).

 ◘ Fig. I-3 Atlantic heaths in the fog coasts of NW Norway near Bergen (photo: D. Killmann).

-How the original forests in W-Europe were composed is not easy to say.
-Oaks (Quercus petraea and Qu. robur) probably played the main role, in the north also birches (Betula); in addition Ilex aquifolium was an evergreen species.
+How the original forests in W Europe were composed is not easy to say.
+Oaks (Quercus petraea and Qu. robur) probably played the main role, in the N also birches (Betula); in addition, Ilex aquifolium was an evergreen species.
 The heath (Calluna) was formerly present as an undergrowth in these forests and formed independent communities only in sparse places on shallow or peaty soils.
 After the destruction of the forests, it then took possession of the entire area (◘ Fig. I-4).
 The regeneration of forest formations after the cessation of grazing and ploughing (in which the upper 10 cm of the raw humus layer is cut off in square pieces, used as litter in the stable and then brought to the field as stable manure for fertilization) proceeds differently depending on the land endowment.
 This has been pointed out by Leuschner (1993) (◘ Fig. I-5) and he has reconstructed the corresponding regeneration stages with those originally decisive before heath formation (◘ Fig. I-6).
 Also indicated are the factors responsible for the regeneration of woodland on heathland and, conversely, for the maintenance of heathland.

-In the southern part of this coastal zone (► Fig. I-2), broom species (Ulex, Sarothamnus, and Genista species) play the main role, along with various Erica species.
+In the S part of this coastal zone (► Fig. I-2), broom species (Ulex, Sarothamnus, and Genista species) play the main role, along with various Erica species.
 In the central part, the broom species recede more; Ulex europaeus, Sarothamnus scoparius and Genista anglica remain as the most important representatives; in return, the Ericaceae become more prominent in terms of quantity, besides Erica cinerea and E. tetralix especially the heather (Calluna vulgaris).
-In the north, Empetrum, Vaccinium, Phyllodoce and Cassiope dominate.
+In the N, Empetrum, Vaccinium, Phyllodoce and Cassiope dominate.

-Calluna heaths account for to of the total area in Scotland (► Fig. I-3); the soil type is iron podsole with a hard B horizon often formed as a local stone.
+Calluna heaths account for to of the total area in Scotland (► Fig. I-3); the soil type is iron podsole with a hard cemented B horizon often formed as a hardpan (“Ortstein”, a subsoil cemented horizon = eluviated soil).
 The heath is periodically burnt.
 Calluna vulgaris is the absolutely dominant species.
-It is a dwarf shrub, growing to about 50 cm high, forming a dense root-felt in the upper 10 cm of the soil, with individual roots going down 75 to 80 cm to the local stone.
+It is a dwarf shrub, growing to about 50 cm high, forming a dense web of roots in the upper 10 cm of the soil, with individual roots going down 75 to 80 cm to the cementation horizon.
 Calluna's very small leaves are densely attached to short shoots, a large proportion of which are shed in autumn, reducing the risk of frost-dryness during cold spells.
 The annual litter production in a dense stand is 421 kg per hectare.

 If burning occurs every 30 years, three phases (each 10-year) of stock development can be distinguished:

-the build-up phase of the dwarf shrub layer after the fire; some of the nutrients are fixed in the litter,
+the build-up phase (reconstructive pahse) of the dwarf shrub layer after the fire; some of the nutrients are fixed in the litter,

-the ripening phase with increasing litter production but a decreasing increase in phytomass,
+the ripening phase (phase of maturity) with increasing litter production but a decreasing increase in phytomass,

 the degeneration phase, in which litter production remains constant and litter decomposition increases until a state of equilibrium is reached.
 After 35 years, the standing phytomass is 24,000 kg/ha and the litter quantity is 17,000 kg/ha.